Mentoring Program

 The Franklin Women Mentoring Program is a sector-first cross-organisational and structured 6-month program that combines informal mentoring sessions with formal sessions facilitated by experts in inclusive leadership.

-It aims to support high-potential women in health and medical research careers progress into leadership positions, retaining their skill in the sector.
-It also provides current leaders the opportunity to develop their mentorship skills as well as increasing their awareness of the value of a diverse and inclusive workplace and the role they play in achieving this.
+It aims to support mid-career women working in the health and medical research ecosystem progress into leadership positions.
+It also provides current leaders the opportunity to develop their mentorship skills as well as increasing their awareness and skills in building diverse and inclusive teams, and workplaces.

 Previous Mentor